 The course includes a two-hour lecture and a two-hour lab/tutorial each week.
-Lectures will build on the readings and involve discussions and activities, so please be sure to finish all assigned readings before class and come ready to participate.
-Tutorials will involve a series of activities, discussions and assignments designed to help students apply the course concepts and practice using specific research tools.
+Lectures will build on the readings and involve discussions and activities, so please finish all assigned readings before class and come ready to participate.
+Tutorials will involve activities, discussions and assignments designed to help students apply the course concepts and practice using specific research tools.